CGJennings/se3docs/docs/um-release-notes.md

 - the default verbal design support view could have a bad background colour in some themes
 - fixed project view row height varying with theme, which could clip icons
 - printing a text file in a dark theme could print text in a bad colour
+- fixed a resource leak when using Make Deck in a project
+- fixed an issue that caused https access to the [online help pages](https://se3docs.cgjennings.ca/index.html) to stop working.

 ### For plug-in developers

 #### Miscellaneous changes

+- The script debugger provides much more useful descriptions of watch expression values.
 - Logging messages from scripts (as in `Eons.log.warning(“uh-oh”)`) now include which script and line the message was logged from.
 - Plug-in installation notes can be written in Markdown instead of HTML.
 - Themes can now instantiate their own L&F instead of returning a class name.